ainhoarebolledo/ainhoarebolledo/README.md

 I'm here to code like a girl!

 - 🌱 I’m currently learning how to Code.
-- 👯 Of course I didn't grow up in Madrid.
+- 👯 my very far-reaching plan is to survive a large-scale global pandemic in Madrid
 - ⚡  Fun fact: I'm not a teen but I use TikTok.